Glossary

 Pecky

 These are areas, or pockets, of disintegrated wood caused by localized decay, or wood areas with abrupt color change related to localized injury such as bird peck.
-Peck is sometimes considered as a decorative effect such as bird peck in pecan and hickory or pecks in cypress.
+Peck is sometimes considered a decorative effect, such as bird peck in Pecan and Hickory, or pecks in Cypress.

 Pentachlorophenol (Penta)

-A chemical used in wood preserving; it is usually applied under pressure so that it will penetrate the wood.
+A chemical used in preserving wood; it is usually applied under pressure so that it will penetrate the wood.

 Pin Knot

-A knot with a diameter no larger than 1/2 inch.
+A knot with a diameter no larger than 1/2″.

-1. An accumulation of resin in the wood cells in a more or less irregular patch.
+An accumulation of resin in wood cells in a more or less irregular patch.
 Classified for grading purposes as light, medium, heavy, or massed.
-2. The angle or inclination of a roof, which varies according to climate and roofing materials used.
-3. The set, or projection, of teeth on alternate sides of a saw to provide clearance for its body.

 Plywood

-A flat panel made up of a number of thin sheets, or veneers, of wood in which the grain direction of each ply, or layer, is at right angles to the one adjacent to it.
-The veneer sheets are united, under pressure, by a bonding agent.
+A flat panel made up of a number of thin veneer sheets, in which the grain direction of each ply, or layer, is at right angles to the one adjacent to it.
+The veneer sheets are united under pressure by a bonding agent.

 Quarter Slicing

-This cut requires the larges diameter logs and produces straight grained veneers.
-The quarter slicing of oak can result in the appearance of flake.
+This cut requires large diameter logs and produces straight grained veneers.
+The quarter slicing of Oak can result in the appearance of flake.

 Quartersawn